-Given the variety of different interventions included within this package it sits across multiple levels within the Sustainable Investment Hierarchy, but is mostly aimed at targeted infrastructure improvements.
-The various interventions included with Package 1 would also sit across all tiers of the Sustainable Travel Hierarchy.
+Given the variety of different interventions included within this package, it sits across multiple levels within the Sustainable Investment Hierarchy, but is mostly aimed at reducing the need to travel unsustainably.
+The various interventions included within Package 2 would also sit across all tiers of the Sustainable Travel Hierarchy.

-This package would contribute to all of the 12 NTS2 outcomes as follows:
+This package would contribute to all 12 of the NTS2 outcomes as follows:

-- Provide fair access to services we need

-- Be easy to use for all
+- Provide fair access to services we need - Be easy to use for all

 - Be affordable for all

 - Help deliver our net zero target

 - Adapt to the effects of climate change

 - Promote greener, cleaner choices

 - Get people and goods where they need to get to

 - Be reliable, efficient and high quality

 - Use beneficial innovation

 - Be safe and secure for all

 - Enable us to make healthy travel choices

 - Help make our communities great places to live.